-Your directors present their report together with the financial statements of the parent entity and the consolidated entity (referred to hereafter as the Group) consisting of ABX Group Limited (the Company) and the entities it controlled at the end of or during the year ended 31 December 2021.
+Your directors present their report together with the financial statements of the parent entity and the consolidated entity (referred to hereafter as the Group) consisting of ABX Group Limited (the Company) and the entities it controlled at the end of or during the year ended 31 December 2022.

-Principal activities principal continuing activities of the Group for the financial year were conducting th vite exploration and development programs in Queensland, New South Wales, and mania.
-Consolidated results ed The net consolidated loss of the Group for the year ended 31 December 2021 was million (2020: net loss \$0.54 million).
-The consolidated loss arises largely from ba minerals development and Bauxite and REE (Rare Earth Element) exploration act during the year in Eastern Australia and Tasmania.
-Total Shareholders ?
-Funds as at 31 December 2021 are \$16.75 million (2020: \$14.94 million).
-Additional information on the operations of the Group is disclosed in both Chairma review and Review of Operations section of this report.
-Review of operations Information on the operations and financial position of the Group and its business strategies and prospects are set out in the Review of Operations on page 3 to 5 of this Annual Report.
-Dividends The Directors of the Company do not recommend that any amount be paid by way of dividend.
-The Company has not paid or declared any amount by way of dividend since the commencement of the financial year.
-Directors The following persons were directors of the Company during the whole of the financi year and up to the date of this report, unless otherwise stated: Paul A Lennon Non-Executive Chairman lan Levy Executive Director Ken Boundy Non-Executive Director
+Principal activities The principal continuing activities of the Group for the financial year were conducting the bauxite exploration and development programs in Queensland, New South Wales, and Tasmania.
+Consolidated results The net consolidated loss of the Group for the year ended 31 December 2022 was \$3.48 million (2021: net loss \$5.61 million).
+The consolidated loss arises largely from bauxite minerals refining development and Bauxite and REE (Rare Earth Element) exploration activities during the year in Eastern Australia and Tasmania. million).
+Additional informa as at 31 December 2022 are \$13.09 million (2021: \$16.75 ation on the operations of the Group is disclosed in both few of Operations section of this report Review of operations Additional information on the operations of the Group is disclosed in both Chairman's review and Review of Operations section of this report.
+Information on the operations and financial position of the Group and its business strategies and prospects are set out in the Review of Operations on page 8 to 16 of this Annual Report.
+Dividends The Directors of the Company do not recommend that any amount be paid by of dividend.
+The Company has not paid or declared any amount by way of divid since the commencement of the financial year.
+Directors 51 re directors of the Company during the whole of the ne date of this report, unless otherwise stated: Non-Executive Chairman Executive Director (Appointed 1 st September 2022) Executive Director Non-Executive Director Meetings and Directors' Committee Meetings held, ogs attended, by each of the Directors of the

-The number of Directors' Meetings and Directors' Committee Meetings held, and the number of meetings attended, by each of the Directors of the Company during the financial year were:
+Company during the financial year were:

-Directors M Meetings Remunei Commit Audit Committee 2
+Directors Meetings Remuneration Committee 1 Audit Committee 2

-Directors Attended Held whilst in office Attended Held whilst in office Attended Held whilst in office
+Attended Held whilst in office Attended Held whilst in office Attended Held whilst in office

-Paul A Lennon 13 13 1 1 2 2
+13 13 1 1 2 2

-lan Levy 13 13 1 1 2 2
+13 13 1 1 2 2

-Ken Boundy 13 13 1 1 2 2
+13 13 1 1 2 2

+5 5 - - - -

+Attended 13 13 13 AttendedHeld whilst in office1313131313131313 Directors MeetingsCommitAttendedHeld whilst in officeAttended131311313113131 AttendedHeld whilst in officeAttendedHeld whilst in office131311131311131311131311 Directors MeetingsCommittee1Addit ComAttendedHeld whilst in officeAttendedHeld whilst in officeAttended1313112131311213131121313112

-1 The Remuneration Committee is made up of the whole board 2 The Audit Committee is made up the whole board
+${}^{\scriptscriptstyle 1}$ The Remuneration Committee is made up of the whole board

+2 The Audit Committee is made up the whole board Dr Mark Cooksey appointed on 1st September 2022